 In this post, I am going to tell how I have become an avid agile practitioner and what has helped in that glorious journey.
-My journey started more than a year ago when I finished my Master’s got my first full time job as a Software Developer at Cloudreach Limited.
+My journey started in December 2011 when I finished my Master’s got my first full time job as a Software Developer at Cloudreach Limited.
 Of course, I had a couple of internships under my belt, and was running this blog, but I clearly didn’t have any experience of working in a team on commercial software.
 I must admit though I was still interested not only programming languages and technologies, but also in processes.
 Yet, I only had, say, some textbook knowledge, and was slightly scared to write tests before code.
 I remember though that while working on some university project I was saying to myself that I must write some unit tests, or otherwise, my code would become a buggy mess.

 The times they are a changing.
 Now, I can’t allow myself to write a piece of code without writing a test first.
 So, I’ll try to list the thing which have helped to become comfortable to Agile, and which I have noticed on my journey.

 Proper Mentorship Helps.
 Yet, You Must Be Open For New Things.

 First of all, I would hardly be able to embrace Agile without the help of my more experienced colleagues.
 Thank you guys!
 Of course, one can read books, and various online resources, but it’s crucial to be able to ask someone a question, and check whether you are on a right track or not.
 In total, I was assisted in the following ways:

 - A training project that can give a developer a kick start with the Agile, as well as with some new technology.
 Since, it’s just a training project it eliminates all possible stress and allows focusing on learning new things